 - School officials should remember that all changes to the Form I-17 must be adjudicated prior to filing for recertification.
 Therefore, we recommend that school officials always keep important dates in mind, such as the school's certification expiration date (CED), when planning to submit an update. - School officials will receive a notification through the Student and Exchange Visitor Information System (SEVIS) 180 days prior to the CED.
-We strongly recommend that DSOs review and immediately update their school's Form I-17 upon receipt of the 180-day CED notification.
+We strongly recommend that DSOs do not wait until they receive the 180-day CED notification to update their school's Form I-17.
+DSOs should update the Form I-17 continuously throughout the year to reflect the school's current information.
+However, we recommend that DSOs review their school's Form I-17 upon receipt of the 180-day CED notification and submit any updates, if necessary.